In this section

 While on-site, a detailed report will be made, and if relevant, evidence such as videos, photos and copies of paperwork will be gathered.

 This report is then reviewed with the person who visited the site, and a decision is made as to what action will be taken.
 Each case is unique and is considered carefully, so the outcomes of our investigations are highly individual.

 If the case is found to have no ground, we will be happy to close it immediately, more severe penalties extend to permanently withdrawing the farm’s membership and potentially involving the authorities.

 What happens after an investigation?

-All members of the RSPCA Assured farm assurance scheme must abide by both the relevant RSPCA welfare standards for their species of farm animal as well as the terms and conditions of RSPCA Assured’s Membership Agreement, which includes NSF Certification Scheme Regulations.
+All members of the RSPCA Assured farm assurance scheme must abide by both the relevant RSPCA welfare standards for their species of farm animal as well as the terms and conditions of RSPCA Assured’s Membership Agreement, which includes SCI Certification Scheme Regulations.

 The membership agreement refers to the following sanctions that RSPCA Assured may apply when the relevant RSPCA welfare standards or our terms and conditions have not been met.

 The purpose of these guidelines is to offer: